Butler Pinkerton Calculator—Total Risk Allocator Frequently Asked Questions (FAQs)

 Q: How do I determine the Size premium for each comparable company?

-A: There are four options: 1) One could use Morningstar/Ibbotson's size premiums; or 2) The Duff & Phelps Risk Premium Report data, as appropriate.
-One would need to know the market capitalization of the comparable company before referencing either of one of these databases (which can be found at Yahoo!
+A: There are some options: One could use BVR's Cost of Capital Professional or Duff & Phelps Risk Premium Report data, as appropriate.
+One would need to know the market capitalization of the comparable company before referencing this database (which can be found at Yahoo!
 Finance).
-3) While subjective, one could calculate the guidelines’ size premium themselves.
+While subjective, one could calculate the guidelines’ size premium themselves.
 Remember, the size premium is just the actual return minus the expected return.
 The reason this is subjective is that each analyst probably will have a different estimate of the expected return over the look-back period.
 Even though this approach is subjective, it is intuitively appealing from the standpoint that the data would all be guideline specific.
-When we introduce data from either Morningstar/Ibbotson or Duff & Phelps, the data is no longer guideline specific (Please see FAQ #43 below for more details).
-4) This last option eliminates any criticism related to a) introducing non-specific guideline information into the formula and b) the subjectivity of calculating size premiums for each guideline yourself.
+When we introduce data from Duff & Phelps, the data is no longer guideline specific (Please see below for more details).
+This last option eliminates any criticism related to a) introducing non-specific guideline information into the formula and b) the subjectivity of calculating size premiums for each guideline yourself.
 Under this approach, merely plug in 0% for the size premium.
 The result would be a combined CSRP:SP guideline specific output.
 (Please see FAQ below for more details).

 Q: How long should the look-back period be?